Martijn ten Velden: Biography

-Born and raised in Haarlem, Martijn ten Velden has established himself as a leading DJ/producer on an international level, playing his signature tech-house, minimal sets to crowds all over the world.
+Born and raised in Haarlem, Martijn ten Velden has established himself as a DJ/producer on an international level, playing tech-house, minimal sets to crowds all over the world.

-Ten Velden is known for chart-toppers including "I Wish You Would" which became a huge anthem in Ibiza during Summer 2006 and 2007.
+The track ‘I Feel Good’ by Audio Drive (his early alias) was the first release on the UK dance label Toolroom Records in 2003.
+From here on, Martijn became deeply involved in flourishing the catalogue of Toolroom Records for the following years and did a lot of original productions and remixes with Mark Knight.
+The duo notably remixed the Soul Central classic "Strings Of Life" on Defected Records and it became a huge club anthem in Ibiza in Summer 2004 and 2005.
+Moreover, It made a successful breakthrough in the UK and Europe DJ club scene and became a classic anthem years later.

-His track "Together" hit number 1 in the UK Buzz Chart, number 2 in the Musicweek Coolcuts, became a big anthem in Ibiza and got support from all the top jocks.
+Martijn Ten Velden is also well known for chart-toppers including "I Wish You Would" which became a huge anthem in Ibiza during Summer 2006 and 2007.
+In 2008, his track "Together" hit number 1 in the UK Buzz Chart, number 2 in the Musicweek Coolcuts, became a big anthem in Ibiza and got support from all the top jocks.
 Martijn’s 2008 remix on Defected Records, the Shapeshifters remake of Orbital’s classic anthem "Chime" also became an anthem and rocked clubs worldwide.
-Other big remixes include Mason "Exceeder", Heller & Farley "Ultra Flava", Soul Central "Strings of Life", Ferrer & Sydenham "Sandcastles", Holmes St Ives "8 Letters", Fresh & Juicy "Blow that Door", Astro "Awake or Dreaming" and going back in time even more he remixed Miss Dynamite's first single "BOOOO!", Natasha Bedingfield's "Single", and DB Boulevard's "Point of View".
+Other big remixes of Martjin Ten Velden include Mason "Exceeder", Heller & Farley "Ultra Flava", Ferrer & Sydenham "Sandcastles", Holmes St Ives "8 Letters", Fresh & Juicy "Blow that Door", Astro "Awake or Dreaming" and going back in time even more he remixed Miss Dynamite's first single "BOOOO!", Natasha Bedingfield's "Single", and DB Boulevard's "Point of View".

-Successful partnerships with Mark Knight for Toolroom Records, and Splittr, a collaboration with Mark Yardley from the Stanton Warriors, prove how innovative and evolving Martijn’s work can be.
-Martijn notably remixed with Mark Knight "Incredible" by the Shapeshifters.
-In 2004, his remix with Mark Knight of "Strings Of Life" by Soul Central made a successful breakthrough in the UK and Europe DJ club scene and became an anthem years later.
+In 2007, with Splittr, a collaboration with Mark Yardley from the Stanton Warriors, he made a track called "All Alone", that was a big club success.
+In the same period, Martijn also notably remixed with Mark Knight the track "Incredible" by the Shapeshifters.